 Once you’ve completed these basic steps, you can move on to tiling.
 You’ll need to take into account specific surface and tile instructions.

-You can apply wall tiles to many different surfaces, as long as they are level, and prepare them correctly.
+You can apply wall tiles to many different surfaces, as long as they are level, and correctly prepared.
 Taking shortcuts in the preparation phase will cause tiles to break or lift from the wall.

 Textured or Painted Drywall

-Remove any loose paint, fill in holes and cracks, sandpaper uneven areas.
+Remove any loose paint, repair holes and cracks, sand uneven areas.
 Vacuum clean the wall to remove all traces of dust or heavy particles.
-Use ammonia- or TSP (trisodium phosphate) based cleaner to remove all dust, oil, and grease residue.
-Once the wall is completely dry, tile installation can begin.
+Use ammonia or a TSP (trisodium phosphate) based cleaner to remove all dust, oil, and grease residue.
+Once the wall is completely dry, the tile installation can begin.

 Tiling on plywood isn’t recommended.
 Plywood responds to temperature changes and will swell and shrink.
-This can lead to tiles and grout cracking and permanent damage.
-Install a concrete board over plywood as a suitable tile backing.
+This can lead to tiles and grout cracking and cause permanent damage.
+To avoid this, install a concrete board over the plywood as a suitable tile backing.

-Fresh plaster takes up to 30 days to set in, attach, and dry.
+Fresh plaster takes up to 30 days to set, attach, and dry.
 Once it’s dry, you don’t need to tape the joints.
-After applying the last layer of skim coat, use medium sandpaper to roughen the texture for adhesive bonding.
+After applying the last layer of skim coat, use medium sandpaper to roughen the texture to improve adhesive bonding.

 Tiling on Tiles

 If the surface you want to tile is already tiled, you have the choice of chiseling off the existing tiles or tiling on top of them.
 If you opt for tiling on top, you should clean the already-installed tiles and replace any broken ones.
 Next you need to sand the surface of the tiles down so that they feel rough to touch, and then spread a primer over them.
 Once you’ve finished these steps you can start spreading thinset mortar over the surface.
-Then wait 24 hours, and you can begin installing the new tiles.
+Wait 24 hours and then you can begin installing the new tiles.

-The reason we need to use primer is because most tile adhesives need to be spread over an at least slightly porous surface in order to work correctly, and the glazed surface of a tile is not porous.
-By applying primer we can create a union between the already-installed tile and the adhesive that we are using to install the new tile.
+The reason you need to use primer is because most tile adhesives need to be spread over an at least slightly porous surface in order to work correctly, and the glazed surface of a tile is not porous.
+By applying primer you can create a union between the already-installed tile and the adhesive that you are using to install the new tile.

 Tiling On Old Plaster

 The condition of the old plaster will determine whether you should tile straight onto it or not.
 If the plaster is too old and in the process of disintegrating, it won’t support the weight of the tiles.
-If that’s the case, it would be better to replace it with a layer of plasterboard.
+In this case, it would be better to replace it with a layer of plasterboard.